-6.17 Right to Occupy After Termination or Expiration of a Lease
+6.16 Right to Occupy after Termination or Expiration of a Lease

-Once a lease is terminated, a tenant has no right to continue to occupy the property.
-However, tenants are entitled to submit a request for extension of the lease term to a judge if the termination would cause undue hardship which cannot be justified by the landlord's interests.
+Once the lease is terminated, the tenant has no right to continue to occupy the property.
+However, tenants are entitled to submit a request for extension of the lease term to the judge if the termination would cause undue hardship which cannot be justified by the landlord's interests.

-Due to the right of extension, a landlord cannot generally undertake precautionary legal measures to ensure that a tenant moves out on time, unless it becomes obvious that the tenant will not leave on the agreed date.
+Due to the right of extension, the landlord cannot generally undertake precautionary legal measures to ensure that the tenant moves out on time, unless it becomes obvious that the tenant will not leave on the agreed date.
 Under these circumstances, it might be possible to evict the tenant on the date of termination.

-6.18 Right to Terminate Lease
+6.17 Right to Terminate Lease